dcaton/Hubitat/QolSysIQPanel/README.md

  -> Enter Dealer Code -> Installation -> Devices -> WiFi Devices -> 3rd Party Connections.
  Check the box for **Control4**.
 Confirm Ok, and wait for the panel to reboot.

 3. If you were using 6 digit user codes, skip to step 4.
-Otherwise, touch the small grap bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Dealer Settings.
+Otherwise, touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Dealer Settings.
 Scroll down to 6 Digit User Codes and uncheck the box.
 The two zeros added to the end of your original codes will be removed.
 This may require your alarm panel to reboot.